CodecoolGlobal/tech-interview-workbook-rooland98/docs/module_progbasics.md

 #### Does the order of the function definitions matter in Python?
 Why?

-    Order of the functions does not matter because you are just adding 2 new functions for example.
-But to actually access it you will need to write a look-up.
-YOu will need to call the function.
-And in order to have the right order you will need to call them in the main for example in the right order.
+    Order of functions does not matter, as the functions need to be called.
+What matters is that we declare all functions that interact with each other before we call any of them.

 #### What does unpacking mean in Python?